Writer. Producer. Educator.

 I was named “The Hot One” by my friend Erik McKay, a fellow actor who was also a techy guy when I lived in New York.
 He had given me one of his old laptops and as he scrubbed it clean, he entered the owner name as The Hot One and it stuck.

 While I took on this secret persona around 1999, I don’t think I fully became “hot” until much later.
-I had danced for the World Champion Chicago Bulls and for the Milwaukee Bucks; I had been a star track athlete at Marquette University; but even with all of those spotlights and accolades, I hadn’t yet stepped into myself fully…even with all the a sizzle a woman like me has.
+I had danced for the World Champion Chicago Bulls and for the Milwaukee Bucks; I had been a star track athlete at Marquette University; but even with all of those spotlights and accolades, I hadn’t yet stepped into myself fully…even with all the sizzle a woman like me seems to have.

 It was around the time that I took this photo you see here (in the red) with my friend Erin Froehlic that I started to notice a change.
 We were both working at The Gurin Company in Studio City.
 We were low on the totem pole, yet respected in that non-scripted/reality/game show office that made it not so bad to go to work.
 But, we both had other dreams and aspirations.
 She wanted to be a photographer; I wanted to act more.
 I needed new headshots and bingo, synergy was met.
 I think this was around 2007.
 During our session, we shot some traditional headshots and then we both decided to do something fun.
-I threw on this red negligee and this wig that I had bought for a show.
+I threw on this red negligee and this wig that I had bought for a Brown Betties show.
 Before the camera, in that intimate spotlight, I became someone else…I became The Hot One.

 I went on to produce, direct and write shows, often with my brother Shakir.
 We became a dynamic duo with our Three Peas Production company.
 I’d also created the Brown Betties and Harlem’s Night Cabaret which became the tent pole to my cannon of work.
 Yet, something was still missing.